 Proper tire inflation contributes to a comfortable ride.
 Over-inflation produces a jarring and uncomfortable ride.
 Both under-inflation and over-inflation affect the stability of the vehicle and can produce a feeling of sluggish response or over responsiveness in the steering.

-Unequal tire pressures can cause erratic and unpredictable steering response.

-Unequal tire pressure from side to side may cause the vehicle to drift left or right.
+- Unequal tire pressures from side to side may cause erratic and unpredictable steering response. - Unequal tire pressure from side to side may cause the vehicle to drift left or right.

 Tire Inflation Pressures